blakecole/blakecole-hugo-2/content/post/2-mcmc-mv-swim/index.md

 - **Practical.**  The swimmer must arrive near the intended destination.
 - **Efficient.**  The swimmer should not fight the current, if possible.

 My simple guess-and-check approach worked well enough -- the swim was a success, and we arrived safely on shore near our intended destination, a little less than two hours after we departed.
-However, some inquisitive minds soon began to wonder: *"Could it have been done better?"*
+However, inquisitive minds soon began to wonder: *"Could it have been done better?"*

 {{< figure src="mv_swim_finish.jpg" id="mv_swim_finish" caption="Swimmers arriving on the shore of Martha's Vineyard, near Lake Tashmoo." numbered=true >}}